 Withdrawing from substances and staying sober is a very difficult thing to go through.
 At an inpatient rehabilitation facility, you’ll be living with other people in the same situations.

 Having each other to talk to and rely on for support can make the fight against addiction a little easier.
 Whether in a group therapy setting or a casual conversation in the rec room, discussing your state of mind with someone going through something similar can have amazing benefits.

 If you tried to get sober outside on your own, you might not get the same experience.
 Even if you have friends who used to have substance abuse problems, it’s a different scenario from living in an inpatient rehab center.

 When you’re leading your regular life, there may be some distractions causing you to lose complete focus on getting sober.
 For example, you may be stressed out at work and tempted to drink some alcohol to relax and unwind.

-When you’re in inpatient rehab, all outside distractions and stressors are removed.
+All outside distractions and stressors are removed when you’re in inpatient rehab.
 You’ll have no excuse for not entirely focusing on your recovery anymore.
-Plus, you won’t have any access to the substances you were addicted to before.
+Plus, you won’t have any access to the substances you were addicted to.

 9. Your Family Will Be Protected

 Going through withdrawal, detox, and recovery isn’t a pretty process.
-If you try to do it at home, you may cause irreparable damage to the relationships with your loved ones.
+If you try to do it at home, you may cause irreparable damage to your relationships with your loved ones.